scala-ts/scala-ts/docs/index.md

 }
 ```

+Also the settings can be used from advanced configuration.

+- `printer` - An optional printer class (implements `TypeScriptPrinter`). *See: [example](https://github.com/scala-ts/scala-ts/blob/master/sbt-plugin/src/sbt-test/scala-ts-sbt/custom-cfg/build.sbt#L26)*
+- `typeScriptTypeMappers` - A list of type mappers (implements `TypeScriptTypeMapper`).
+- `typeScriptImportResolvers` - A list of import resolvers (implements `TypeScriptImportResolver`).
+- `typeScriptDeclarationMappers` - A list of declaration mappers (implements `TypeScriptDeclarationMapper`).
+Some additional declaration mappers are provided: `enumerationAsEnum`, `singletonAsLiteral`, `scalatsUnionAsSimpleUnion`, `scalatsUnionWithLiteral`.
+- `additionalClasspath` - A list of URL to be added to the plugin classpath (to be able to load `fieldNaming` or `printer` ...).

 Optionally the following argument can be passed.

 - `-P:scalats:debug` - Enable debug.
 - `-P:scalats:printerOutputDirectory=/path/to/base` - Path to a base directory to initialize a custom printer with.
+- `-P:scalats.sys.scala-ts.single-filename=filename.ts` - Set the filename if using the `SingleFilePrinter`.
+- `-P:scalats:sys.scala-ts.printer.prelude-url=/path/to/prelude` - Set the system property (`scala-ts.printer.prelude-url`) to pass `/path/to/prelude` as printer prelude.
+- `-P:scalats:sys.scala-ts.printer.import-pattern=import-pattern` - Override the pattern to print pattern (default: `{ %1$s }` with `%1$s` being the placeholder for the name of the type to be imported).

 ## Type reference